Skip to content

 Default session

-Every sandbox has a default session that maintains shell state across commands:
+Every sandbox has a default session that maintains shell state between commands while the container is active:

 TypeScript